Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: String stability

 which is also equivalently written as

 \begin{remark} One can see observer $\hat{x} _{i} $ in~\eqref{observer_hatx} actually has a third order integrator dynamics.
-After $ L $ is designed in~\eqref{L}, the resulted observer only needs the relative position with respect to its predecessor, velocity of its predecessor, relative accelerations with respect to its neighbors and acceleration observer of neighbors, which accounts for less information compared to the original observer~\eqref{observer_hatx}. \end{remark}
+After $ L $ is designed in~\eqref{L}, the resulted observer only needs the relative position with respect to its predecessor, velocity of its predecessor, relative accelerations with respect to its neighbors and acceleration observer of neighbors, which accounts for less {communicated} information compared to the original observer~\eqref{observer_hatx}. \end{remark} \begin{theorem} {Under Assumptions~\ref{assump_mpf}}, the internal and string stability of the platooning system~\eqref{platooning_dynamics} and \eqref{leader_dynamics_pva} is guaranteed by the observer-based controller \eqref{hat_a_i} and \eqref{input} if the controller parameters $ k_1, k_2, k_3, \alpha $ satisfy $ A-BK $ is Hurwitz with $ K = $ and

-We consider the amplification of spacing errors since spacing errors directly affect the platoon safety.
-Define the predecessor-follower spacing error as